baggerspion/therealpadams.github.io/_posts/2016-12-30-lehmans-law-2.md

 Scrum (and really all agility) is about the constant maintenance of technical debt.
-It is far too easy to think about the technical debt solely in terms of the user stories (Feature Factory alert) whilt ignoring all the opportunity we are afforded to handle it.
+It is far too easy to think about the technical debt solely in terms of the user stories (Feature Factory alert) while ignoring all the opportunity we are afforded to handle it.

 I'm a firm believer that every Scrum meeting is really just a planning